Evidence & Research Literacy Brianna Reid Evidence & Research Literacy Brianna Reid

 Step Two: Consider Whether a Defined Need Exists

 This does not mean supplementation is automatically necessary in these situations.
-It simply means there may be clearer rationale for considering it.
+It means there may be a clearer reason to consider it.
+A broader discussion appears in Do Children Actually Need Supplements?

 Step Three: Evaluate the Strength of the Evidence

-Randomized controlled trials are often considered the strongest form of evidence, but evidence quality can vary widely depending on study design, population, duration, and outcomes.
+Randomized controlled trials are often considered the strongest form of evidence, but evidence quality varies widely depending on study design, population, duration, and outcomes.⁶ Some supplement claims are supported primarily by biological plausibility rather than demonstrated clinical outcomes.
+Plausibility can make a claim worth studying.
+It does not make the claim proven.

 Understanding this distinction is discussed further in How to Interpret Supplement Research Without Getting Misled.